ggio/dotfiles/README.md

+# My dotfiles

 Central repository for my config files.
+Feel free to browse, copy, or modify them in any way.

 # Installation and Usage

-Using it with [stow](https://www.gnu.org/software/stow/) is straightforward.
+Getting and using it with git and [stow](https://www.gnu.org/software/stow/) is straightforward.

 ``` Bash